The Chesapeake Bay "Bolide" That Shaped the Groundwater in Southeastern Virginia

 The Earth formed by the collision of particles circling the Sun.
 The particles aggregated into a cloud, and the size of the planet expanded as the particles were drawn together by gravity.
 Current scientific thinking is that planets formed as the clouds circling the sun collapsed with very gentle collisions, creating pebbles that accreted into solid bodies of ever-increasing size until most particles had been consolidated, or through multiple high-energy impacts of planetesimal-sized bodies.

 The dust cloud has to include heavy elements in order for dust grains and planetesimals to consolidate into planetary cores; dust clouds with just hydrogen and helium are dispersed by the radiation from a star.
-The heavy elements in a planet or rocky asteroid have been through at least one stellar explosions.
+The heavy elements in a planet or rocky asteroid have been through at least one stellar explosion.

 the Hubble Space Telescope has imaged the dust cloud circling the star Fomalhaut, where planets may be forming now